chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Greatest Show Prologue - Analysis.md

 **Been searching in the dark, your sweat soaking through the floor (whoa)**

-> The oddities have been seeking a way out whilst in suppression (dark)
+> The Oddities have been seeking a way out whilst in suppression (dark)

 > Fever dreams make you sweat in real life